Prince of Persia: The Sands of Time: Development

 The Sands of Time was announced in March 2003.
-It was released for the PlayStation 2, Xbox, GameCube, Game Boy Advance and Microsoft Windows.
-The versions were released gradually between October and November 2003.
+It was released for the PlayStation 2, Xbox, GameCube, Game Boy Advance and Windows.
+The versions were released gradually between October and November the same year.
+The Game Boy Advance version of the game was released in North America on October 28 and in Europe on November 14.
+Scheduled for release in North America on November 11, the PlayStation 2 and Xbox versions were shipped to stores on November 6 and November 10, respectively.
+The PlayStation 2 version was released in Europe on November 21.
+The GameCube and Windows versions were released on November 18 and December 2, with the Windows version releasing three days later in Europe.
+The GameCube and Xbox versions were released in Europe the following year on February 20, 2004.
 The various versions had multiple differences in both graphics and control options.
 The GameCube and Xbox versions included a documentary about the making of the game.
 The PC port came with support for EAX, EAX2, and EAX3 Advanced HD.
-Gameloft developed a version of the game for mobile phones, which released in April 2004.
+Gameloft developed a version of the game for mobile phones, which was released in April 2004.
 Two versions were developed for higher and lower-spec mobile phones.
 Connecting the GameCube and Game Boy Advance versions of the game gave access to a port of the original Prince of Persia with the GameCube version, along with the ability for the Prince to automatically regenerate health.
-The PS2 version was released in Japan in September 2004.
+The PS2 version was released in Japan on September 2, 2004.
 The game was published in the region by Sony Computer Entertainment Japan, who were impressed by both the quality and the praise it earned in the west.